-Emergency messages for all EMCC students can be called in to the Vice President Academic Dean's office (974-4601) and will be delivered to the student in the classroom.
-Activated cell phones are disruptive to students and faculty, therefore, their use is NOT allowed in the classroom unless being used for class work that has been specifically called for by the instructor.
+Activated cell phones are disruptive to students and faculty, therefore, use of these devices is NOT allowed during Zoom classroom lectures unless being used for class work that has been specifically called for by the instructor.
 Students who violate this policy may be dismissed from the classroom or lab.
 Cell phones/smart watches that can be used to communicate are not allowed in patient care areas.
+Students who have their cell phones in use in clinical will be fail the clinical portion and subsequently, the course.
 Use of cell phones and any other electronic devices are prohibited during exams and laboratory evaluations.
 A stand-alone calculator may be used during exams.
-Faculty members reserve the right to inspect all electronic devices.
+Faculty members reserve the right to inspect or collect all electronic devices.
+Do not use your cell phone to attend class via Zoom while driving.